July 1, 2012 – June 30, 2014

 10.06 Disciplinary Measures by a Head: Grievance

-If the faculty member wishes to dispute the imposition of discipline imposed by a Head the grievance procedures in Articles 21.03 to 21.07 inclusive of the Agreement on the Framework for Collective Bargaining shall apply.
+If the faculty member wishes to dispute the imposition of discipline imposed by a Head the grievance procedures in Articles 20 inclusive of Part 1: Framework for Collective Bargaining shall apply.

 10.07 Disciplinary Measures by a Dean: Grievance

 If a member of the bargaining unit wishes to dispute the imposition of a reprimand or other discipline initially imposed by a Dean he or she shall, within forty-two (42) days of being informed in writing by the Dean of the imposition of the discipline, notify the Dean in writing.
-The grievance shall be pursued in accordance with Articles 21.03 to 21.07 inclusive of the Agreement on the Framework for Collective Bargaining.
+The grievance shall be pursued in accordance with Articles 20 inclusive of Part 1: Framework for Collective Bargaining.

 10.08 Disciplinary Measures: Arbitration

-Articles 21.08 to 21.16 inclusive of the Agreement on the Framework for Collective Bargaining apply to the submission to arbitration of a dispute on the imposition of disciplinary measures.
+Articles 20.08 to 20.16 inclusive of Part 1: Framework for Collective Bargaining apply to the submission to arbitration of a dispute on the imposition of disciplinary measures.

 12.01 Financial Exigency

-Provided that an Agreement on the Framework for Collective Bargaining is in force, the criteria and procedures for any alteration in the conditions of appointment of any faculty member because of financial exigency in the University will be negotiated by collective bargaining between the Parties in accordance with the provisions of that agreement.
+Provided that Part 1: Framework for Collective Bargaining is in force, the criteria and procedures for any alteration in the conditions of appointment of any faculty member because of financial exigency in the University will be negotiated by collective bargaining between the Parties in accordance with the provisions of that agreement.

-Provided that an Agreement on the Framework for Collective Bargaining is in force, the criteria and procedures for any alteration in the conditions of appointment of any faculty member because of redundancy in a Department, School, or Faculty will be negotiated by collective bargaining between the Parties in accordance with the provisions of that agreement.
+Provided that Part 1: Framework for Collective Bargaining is in force, the criteria and procedures for any alteration in the conditions of appointment of any faculty member because of redundancy in a Department, School, or Faculty will be negotiated by collective bargaining between the Parties in accordance with the provisions of that agreement.

 For the purpose of this Article:

-“Arbitration” means arbitration proceeding in accordance with Articles 21.08 to 21.16 of the Agreement on the Framework for Collective Bargaining as modified by this Article.
+“Arbitration” means arbitration proceeding in accordance with Articles 20.08 to 20.16 of Part 1: Framework for Collective Bargaining as modified by this Article.

 “Decision” means a determination made by the President not to recommend reappointment, tenure, or promotion after periodic review.